Why Does My Dog Scratch All The Time?

 Slow feeder dog bowls and mats are a great way to help reduce a dog's anxiety, as it encourages the dog to lick their food up which releases other kinds of hormones that promote relaxation!

-Have you ever noticed when after a dog wash, the first thing your dog may do is to go roll in the dirt or find something to rub itself against?
+Have you ever noticed that after a dog wash, your dog may first roll in the dirt or find something to rub itself against?

 When a dog is experiencing pain or discomfort from an underlying health condition, he or she may start itching in an attempt at relief.
 This can be caused by arthritis, hip dysplasia, or other underlying medical conditions.
 If there are no visible signs of skin conditions and you've ruled out any other potential factors above, it's important to seek advice from a vet to get a potential diagnosis.